Call for appointment:410-328-4323 410-328-4323

 Though it can dramatically alter someone's life, it is treatable and preventable.
-Know what a stroke is, the symptoms and effects, and what to do if you or someone near you is having a episode.
-Learn your risk factors, including the ones you can change and those you can’t change.
+Know what a stroke is, the symptoms and effects, and what to do if you or someone near you is having an episode.
+Learn your risk factors, including the ones you can change and those you can't change.

 If you think you or a loved one is having a stroke, call 911 immediately.

 An ischemic stroke occurs when a blood vessel is partially or fully blocked.
 The blockage usually results from a blood clot or piece of plaque that travels to the brain and reduces blood flow.